Hekima Place was founded in 2005 by Kate Fletcher, who left her life in Pittsburgh, Pennsylvania to volunteer with AIDS orphans in Kenya.

 The Most Vulnerable Children in the World

-At that time, Kate recalls, experts were predicting that over 20 million children in Africa would be orphaned due to AIDS.
+At that time, Kate recalls, experts were predicting that over 20 million children in Africa would be orphaned from AIDS.
 Through research, she discovered a children’s home in Nairobi, Kenya, one of the countries in Africa hit hardest by the HIV/AIDS epidemic.
 Kate, who had spent part of her own childhood in an orphanage, knew firsthand the devastating impact of poverty and illness on children—and the challenges of providing orphaned children with a safe, loving, and family-like home.

 Learn more about Kate’s story, in her own words, and the history of Hekima Place by watching our feature video from 2008.